Best Low Carb Keto Lemon Lush Dessert Recipe

 - While the crust and the lemon layer are chilling, prepare the second layer: In a large mixing bowl, combine the Neufchatel cheese and the powdered sugar substitute.
 Beat with an electric mixer until well combined then add the Lemon extract and sour cream.
 Beat again until well combined, then add the heavy cream and continue mixing until the mixture is smooth and creamy.

 - Next, prepare the whipped cream layer by combining the heavy cream, powdered sugar substitute, and vanilla in a large bowl.
 Beat with an electric mixer at high speed until the mixture has nearly doubled in size and formed soft peaks.
 Sprinkle with the xantham gum and continue beating until the mixture forms stiff peaks.

 - To assemble the dessert, top the cooled crust with the second Neufchatel cheese layer, smoothing it into an even flat layer.
 Top the Neufchatel layer with the completely cooled lemon layer and smooth.
 Lastly, top with the whipped cream layer.

 Per Serving (1 slice): Calories 324; Calories from Fat 279; Total Fat 31g; Saturated Fat 16g; Sodium 209mg; Potassium 100mg; Total Carbohydrates 4g; Dietary Fiber 1g; Sugars 1g; Protein 7g;

-Note: This dessert needs to set for about an hour or so before serving but you can make it up to 5 days in advance so it’s great for serving at parties and gatherings.
+Note: This dessert needs to be set for about an hour or so before serving but you can make it up to 5 days in advance so it’s great for serving at parties and gatherings.